 Levine's years in Pennsylvania were the bridge between medicine and national politics.

 Before going to Washington, she served as Pennsylvania's physician general and then as secretary of health.
-Those offices would have made her a significant figure even in a quieter decade.
+Those offices would have made her an important figure even in a quieter decade.
 Instead, they placed her in one of the most scrutinized positions in American public life during the COVID-19 emergency.

 Pennsylvania tested whether she could function as more than a subject-matter expert.
 She had to speak for a state government under pressure, absorb attacks, and translate uncertain science into policy.
 It also made her legible to the Biden administration as a person who could handle both medical substance and public controversy.